How To Improve Long & Short Term Memory 8 Guidelines for a Happy & Fulfilling Life!

 - Symbols (red traffic lights, pointing fingers, road signs, etc.) can code complex messages quickly and effectively.

-Once you’ve Mastered Mnemonics: Follow these Guidelines to Improve Your Memory
+Once you have Mastered Mnemonicsn – Follow these 8 Guidelines to Improve Your Memory

 “No Matter What Your Age”

 - Attention and Intention.
-Pay attention to what you’re learning, and decide to remember it.
+Pay attention to what you are learning, and decide to remember it.
 We learn and retain information best when we have a strong motivation for committing the material to memory.

 - Become the teacher.
 Grasp the basic idea and explain it to someone else in your own words